Anadea/anadea_blog/content/posts/how-to-create-an-ai-agent-techniques-and-best-practices/index.md

 categories:
   - ai-ml
   - trends
+questionary:
+  - question: How is an AI agent different from a chatbot?
+    answer: AI agents are more advanced solutions.
+Chatbots are designed to respond to user prompts in a conversational way.
+At the same time, AI agents are able to complete complex tasks and make decisions autonomously or semi-autonomously.
+It is possible thanks to their planning and tool-use capabilities.
+  - question: Can AI agents work together in teams?
+    answer: Yes, it is possible to enable multi-agent collaboration.
+In such systems, agents with different roles can communicate, exchange data, and delegate tasks to solve complex problems with minimal human input.
+  - question: How are AI agents used in real-world scenarios?
+    answer: AI agents are used for many tasks across various domains.
+For instance, they can be helpful for customer support, email summarization, code generation, data analysis, research automation, and much more.
 ---
 According to the [PwC survey](https://www.pwc.com/us/en/tech-effect/ai-analytics/ai-agent-survey.html), 75% of executives think that AI agents will change the workplace more significantly than the wide adoption of the internet did.
 Meanwhile, 88% of companies plan to increase their AI-related budgets in 2025 due to agentic AI.
 These statistics reflect a growing belief in the power of agentic AI to optimize and simplify the way we work and solve problems.